-Generally, an individual applying for a "package goods store" or "package store" license (i.e. a license for the sale at retail of alcoholic beverages not to be drunk on the premises where sold) must be both a citizen and a resident of the Commonwealth of Massachusetts and 21 years of age or older.
-A partnership may hold such a liquor license where each and every partner is both a citizen and a resident of the Commonwealth of Massachusetts and 21 years of age or older.
+Generally an individual applying for a "package goods store" or "package store" license (i.e. a license for the sale at retail of alcoholic beverages not to be drunk on the premises where sold) must be a citizen or "qualified alien under the Immigration and Nationality Act, 8 U.S.C.
+1101," a resident of the Commonwealth of Massachusetts, and 21 years of age or older.
+A partnership may hold such a liquor license where each and every partner is both a citizen or "qualified alien under the Immigration and Nationality Act, 8 U.S.C.
+1101," a resident of the Commonwealth of Massachusetts, and 21 years of age or older.

 A corporation may hold such a liquor license provided that the corporation is organized under the laws of the Commonwealth of Massachusetts, that all directors of the corporation are citizens of the United States and that a majority of the directors of the corporation are residents of the Commonwealth of Massachusetts.
-A corporation who holds such a license must appoint a license manager who is an individual, 21 years of age or older, who is a citizen of the United States and has, under § 26, "vested in him [or her] by properly authorized and executed written delegation as full authority and control of the premises, described in the license of such corporation, and the conduct of all business therein relative to alcoholic beverages as the [corporation] licensee itself could in any way have and experience if it were a natural person."
+A corporation who holds such a license must appoint a license manager who is an individual, 21 years of age or older, who is a citizen of the United States or "qualified alien under the Immigration and Nationality Act, 8 U.S.C.
+1101" and has, under § 26, "vested in him [or her] by properly authorized and executed written delegation as full authority and control of the premises, described in the license of such corporation, and the conduct of all business therein relative to alcoholic beverages as the [corporation] licensee itself could in any way have and experience if it were a natural person."
 This license manager must be approved by both the ABCC and LLA with respect to his or her character.

-An LLC may hold such a liquor license provided that the LLC is organized under the laws of the Commonwealth of Massachusetts.
+A LLC may hold such a liquor license provided that the LLC is organized under the laws of the Commonwealth of Massachusetts.
 The ABCC applies to LLCs the statutory requirements regarding citizenship and residency for corporations.
-So, the statutory standards for directors of a corporation are applied to the analogous position within an LLC.
-The ABCC analogizes the directors or a corporation to managers of an LLC.
-Therefore, an LLC may hold such a liquor license provided that all the managers of the LLC directors are citizens and a majority of the managers are residents of Massachusetts.
-The ABCC analogizes the stockholders of a corporation to members of an LLC.
-There are no statutory requirements regarding citizenship and residency for shareholders of a corporation and likewise there are no statutory requirements regarding citizenship and residency for members of an LLC.
-An applicant who is an LLC must appoint a license manager as specified in § 26.
+So, the statutory standards for directors of a corporation are applied to the analogous position within a LLC.
+The ABCC analogizes the directors of a corporation to managers of a LLC.
+Therefore, a LLC may hold such a liquor license provided that all the managers of the LLC are citizens and a majority of the managers are residents of Massachusetts.
+The ABCC analogizes the stockholders of a corporation to members of a LLC.
+There are no statutory requirements regarding citizenship and residency for shareholders of a corporation and likewise there are no statutory requirements regarding citizenship and residency for members of a LLC.
+An applicant who is a LLC must appoint a license manager as specified in § 26.

 No license shall be issued to any applicant who has been convicted of a felony.

-Further, "no firm, corporation, association or other combination of persons, directly or indirectly, or through any agent, employee, stockholder, officer or other person or any subsidiary whatsoever shall be granted, in the aggregate, more than five1 such licenses in the commonwealth, or be granted more than one such license in a town or two in a city."
+Finally, "no firm, corporation, association or other combination of persons, directly or indirectly, or through any agent, employee, stockholder, officer or other person or any subsidiary whatsoever shall be granted, in the aggregate, more than 9 such licenses in the commonwealth, or be granted more than one such license in a town or two in a city."